apache/gravitino/docs/manage-fileset-metadata-using-gravitino.md

 5. When both catalog property `location` and schema property `location` are not specified, user should specify the `storageLocation` in the fileset creation.

-For `EXTERNAL` fileset, the storage location should be specified by user when creating the fileset via `storageLocation`.
+For `EXTERNAL` fileset, users should specify `storageLocation` during fileset creation, otherwise, Gravitino will throw an exception.

 ### Alter a fileset